ros-navigation/docs.nav2.org/tutorials/docs/using_docking.rst

 5. Exit the vision-control loop once contact has been detected or charging has started
 6. Wait until charging starts and return success.

-Thanks to Nvidia for sponsoring this Docking Server package and this tutorial.
+Thanks to Nvidia for sponsoring this Docking Server package and this tutorial!

 TODO: docking in action video compliation